Free shipping on orders $75+

 If you’re looking to get back into the dating scene, but are worried about how to approach your incontinence in a romantic relationship, check out these 10 tips.

-If you’re looking for tips to prevent bladder leaks after sex, check out this blog next.
+If you’re looking for tips to prevent bladder leaks after sex, check out this blog next and our recommended products below.

 Social Stigma